These cognitive exercises for stroke patients can help improve memory and problem-solving skills.

 Lumosity is a cognitive training app that contains over 60+ cognitive exercises.

 The app helps strengthen your brain’s cognitive skills through entertaining games that won’t let you get bored.

-Constant Therapy is an app specifically designed for stroke survivors.
-It contains various language and cognitive exercises to help you rewire your brain after stroke!
+The CT App is specifically designed for stroke survivors.
+It contains 100,000+ language and cognitive exercises to help you rewire your brain after stroke!